Django Architecture: Models, Views and Templates

 Moving to My Own Site

-i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they don’t make it easier for people not registered on those platforms to read content. i’m trying out some static site generators, would love to have content publicly accessible without any unnecessary stuff i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they don't make it easier for people not registered on those platforms to read content. i'm trying out some static site generators, would love to have content… — C A (@achinga_chris) May 18, 2025 ...
+i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they don’t make it easier for people not registered on those platforms to read content. i’m trying out some static site generators, would love to have content publicly accessible without any unnecessary stuff i put a pause on writing technical articles. mainly because the platforms i love have become a hustle to use and they don't make it easier for people not registered on those platforms to read content. i'm trying out some static site generators, would love to have content… — c a (@achinga_chris) May 18, 2025 ...

 May 19, 2025 · 1 min · Chris Achinga